NuclearPhysicsWorkshops/FRIB-TASummerSchoolQuantumComputing/README.md

 ## Aims and Learning Outcomes

 ###  The following topics will be covered (text to come)
+- Basic elements of quantum computing (first day) with introduction to relevant software, including
+   - Introduction to quantum computing, qubits and systems of qubits
--
+   - Measurements, Superposition and Entanglement
+   - Gates, unitary transformations and quantum circuits
+   - Quantum algorithms and implementation on a real quantum computer

+- Simulating quantum-mechanical few- and many-body systems
+   - Quantum algorithms for quantum mechanical systems
+   - Quantum simulation of the Schroedinger equation
+   - Quantum computing and nuclear few- and many-body systems
+   - Quantum state preparation and Quantum simulations
+   - Quantum simulations on a real quantum computer

+- Quantum field theory and quantum computing
--
+- Quantum error correction

-All the above topics will be supported by examples, hands-on exercises and project work.
+All of the above topics will be supported by examples, hands-on exercises and project work.

 ## Practicalities